statechannels/statechannels/packages/docs-website/docs/docs/implementation-notes/multi-asset-holder.md

 :::

 :::caution
-Depositing ahead of those with higher precedence is not safe (they can steal your funds).
-Always ensure that the channel is funded up to and including all players with higher precedence, before making a deposit.
+Depositing ahead of other participants who have higher precedence in the initial outcome is not safe (they can steal your funds).
+Always ensure that the channel is funded, up to and including all participants with higher precedence, before making a deposit.
 :::